beiju/mmoldb/readme.md

    than its default, which is the number of CPU cores that Docker is configured to use.
 Lower values for `ingest_parallelism` will result in slower ingests.

+### If Jetbrains breaks the devcontainer again

+Jetbrains' devcontainer implementation appears to be particularly fragile.
+These steps have allowed me to work around "Cannot build docker compose image" problems in the past:

+1. Comment out the entire `build` section in `.devcontainer/docker-compose.yml`
+2. In its place, add an `image: {the-image}` definition. `{the-image}` is the image name used in the `FROM` declaration of .devcontainer/Dockerfile`.
+3. Start the devcontainer.
+If this fix is successful, you should be able to successfully build and enter the container but you'll get cargo errors as soon as it opens.
+4. Run all the `RUN` commands from the Dockerfile manually
+5. Undo your changes to `.devcontainer/docker-compose.yml`

 First-run Setup
 ---------------